Compare Healthy Paws and Pets Best Insurance Policies

-When comparing Healthy Paws to Pets Best, pet parents should seriously consider Pet's Best's extensive coverage restrictions and their annual and lifetime claim caps.
+When comparing Healthy Paws to Pets Best, pet parents should consider Pets Best's annual claim payout caps, rehabilitation coverage, bi-lateral condition coverage, and customer reviews.

-When you have a complicated pet insurance plan like Pets Best, it makes it that much more difficult to deliver exceptional customer service.
+When you have multiple pet insurance plans like Pets Best, it makes it that much more difficult to deliver exceptional customer service.
 Customers simply may not understand what's covered and what's not, or they have to purchase more expensive plans for services included in the Healthy Paws one plan.
 For example, only the third tier (most expensive) plan by Pets Best covers rehabilitative, acupuncture, and chiropractic care, whereas Healthy Paws' one plan has it covered.

-That’s why we created an easy-to-understand plan that covers everything that matters.
-Our customers think so, too, by giving Healthy Paws the highest rating at Pet Insurance Review, Consumers Advocate, and many more review sites.
+Healthy Paws has created an easy-to-understand plan that covers new accidents and illnesses.
+Our customers agree and have given Healthy Paws the highest rating at Consumers Advocate, Canine Journal, and many more review sites.

 This information is provided as a helpful pet insurance comparison guide between Healthy Paws and Pets Best.
 Plans change on occasion and we recommend that all pet parents complete their own research.